flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-introduction.md

 ---
 title: "Zen in the Art of Software Architecture, Introduction"
 layout: post
 excerpt: "A short intro to ”Zen in the Art of Software Architecture - From Timeless Principles to Timely Products”.
-The why, what and how of this book project."
+The why, what and how of this project."
 image_url: /blog-images/software-development/architecture/introduction/zen-dojo.jpg
 keywords: software architecture, software, architecture, zen, code quality, software quality, book, software development, architecture pattern, design pattern, productivity, philosophy
 ---